O-tero/Booking-System/README.md

 # Booking System Example

-The example in this starter is an Appointment Booking System with both a user facing part (finding and booking appointments) and a admin part (setting availability and managing scheduled appointments).
+Appointment Booking System with both a user facing part (finding and booking appointments) and a admin part (setting availability and managing scheduled appointments).

 When a new appointment is booked, the backend sends a confirmation email to the user (utilizing the [Sendgrid Encore Bit integration](https://github.com/encoredev/examples/tree/main/bits/sendgrid)).